sotomaque/emoji-map/README.md

 If you encounter issues with the app:

 1. Check the [Configuration Guide](CONFIGURATION.md) for API key setup
-2. Ensure all required plist files are included in the build
+2. Ensure the API key is correctly set in your Xcode scheme
 3. Clean the build folder and rebuild the project
 4. Check the console for detailed error messages